masslab/HARproject/CodeBook.md

 6. A pervasive typographical error (BodyBody) was fixed by removing the duplication

-7. The resulting variable names were *cleaned* to remove internal periods and trailing elipses (some of these were artifacts of the `make.names()` operation)
+7. The resulting variable names were *cleaned* to remove internal periods and trailing elipses (artifacts of step 1)

 8. Trailing 'X', 'Y', and 'Z' were maintained as terminal uppercase letters even though they sometimes decreased readability in order to preserve the cartesian coordinate pertaining to the variable.